Pressure metrics for cusped Hitchin components: Abstract

 \section{Abstract}

 We study the cusped Hitchin component consisting of (conjugacy classes of) cusped Hitchin representations of a torsion-free geometrically finite Fuchsian group $\Gamma$ into $\mathsf{PSL}(d,\mathbb R)$.
-We produce pressure metrics associated to the first fundamental weight and the first simple root.
-When $d=3$ we produce a pressure metric associated to the Hilbert length, which is new even when $\Gamma$ is cocompact.
+We produce Riemannian pressure metrics associated to the first fundamental weight and the first simple root.
+We produce a pressure path metric associated to the Hilbert length and describe its degeneracy.